-In Argentina, the AgTech sector, where agriculture, technology and knowledge based services (KBS) coexist, is one of the sectors with greatest economic potential.
-With 53% of arable land, the agro-industry is the main export complex in our country, followed by the automobile industry and the KBS industry, which is the third export pole.
-From the combination of these two development driving forces, agriculture and KBS, emerges the AgTech industry.
-The growth potential is huge considering that agriculture is one of the least digitized industries in the world.
-Argentina has distinctive qualities suitable for its development: Besides the talent, entrepreneurial culture and the companies with great innovative ability there is a powerful educated agriculture sector familiar with technology.
-Additionally, it counts with an important public policy model with laws such as the Entrepreneurs’ Law and the Small Business Law that favor the sector’s development.
+In Argentina, the AgTech sector, where agriculture, technology, and knowledge based services (KBS) coexist, has some of the greatest economic potential.
+Possessing 53% of arable land, the agro-industry is the main source of exports for our country, followed by the automobile industry, then the KBS industry.The growth potential is huge considering that AgTech is a combination of the two major forces of development, agriculture and KBS, and agriculture is one of the least digitized industries in the world.
+Argentina has distinctive qualities suitable for its development: Besides talent, entrepreneurial culture, and innovative companies, there is also a highly educated agriculture sector already familiar with technology.
+There are also Argentine laws such as the Entrepreneurs’ Law and the Small Business Law that favor the sector’s development.

 Some global data to measure the phenomenon

-Numbers speak for themselves: it is expected that the market value of AgTechs across the world reaches approximately 26.7 billion U.S. dollars by 2020.
-This way becoming the most influential agricultural trend in developed countries.
-It is also expected that the market value of precision agriculture increases from 730 million U.S. dollars in 2015 to 2.42 billion U.S. dollars by 2020.
-Production distribution in the world shows North America as the main actor.
+Letting the numbers speak for themselves, the global market value of AgTech is estimated to reach approximately 26.7 billion U.S. dollars by 2020 — becoming the most influential agricultural trend in developed countries.
+It is also expected that the market value of precision agriculture will increase from $730 million USD in 2015 to $2.42 billion USD by 2020.
+The global distribution of production shows North America as the main actor.

-New AgTech companies received more than $ 10 billion U.S. dollars in investments in 2017.
-However, these investments are mostly concentrated in richer countries where the immediate perspective of revenue is greater.
-According to the Food and Agriculture Organization of the United Nations, ‘There are 500 million smallholder farmers in the world and they run the risk of falling behind in structural and rural transformations.’
-There are new developments in farming technology for the developing countries which have a large number of poor yielding lands and the greatest potential of yield increase that could close the global food gap.
+New AgTech companies received more than $ 10 billion U.S. dollars in investments in 2017, though these investments are mostly concentrated in richer countries where the immediate perspective of revenue is greater.
+According to the Food and Agriculture Organization of the United Nations, “There are 500 million smallholder farmers in the world and they run the risk of falling behind in structural and rural transformations.”
+New developments in farming technology for developing countries, currently with a large number of poor-yielding lands, could result in the greatest yield increases that could close the global food gap as a result.